vizaiapp/VizAISDKRepo/README.md

 ## Recording Sessions

 Recording sessions will run the models downloaded on the user's device and submit the results to Firebase for our analytics app to display.
-For now, each API key is limited to 100 sessions and each session is limited to 5 minutes.
+For now, each API key is limited to *100 sessions* and each session is limited to *5 minutes*.

 ### Start Recording